Lightning vs. Islanders: Betting Trends, Odds, Advanced Stats

 Lightning Betting Insights

-- The Lightning have gone 38-21 when favored on the moneyline this season.
+- The Lightning have been made an underdog 15 times this season, and won six, or 40.0%, of those games.

-- Tampa Bay has a 27-12 record (winning 69.2% of its games) when it has played as a moneyline favorite of -155 or shorter.
+- Tampa Bay has a record of 6-9, a 40.0% win rate, when it's been set as an underdog of -105 or more by oddsmakers this season.

-- Based on this matchup's moneyline, the Lightning's implied win probability is 60.8%.
+- Oddsmakers have implied, given the moneyline set for this matchup, that the Lightning have a 51.2% chance to win.

-- In 49 of 76 matches this season, Tampa Bay and its opponent have combined to finish above 6 goals.
+- Tampa Bay has combined with its opponent to score more than 5.5 goals in 50 of 78 games this season.

 Lightning vs. Islanders Rankings